Edge states in a non-Hermitian topological crystalline insulator

-Besides the non-Hermitian effects on the bulk band structure, the topological edge states of the 2D TCI phase also show interesting phenomena.
+Besides the non-Hermitian effect on the bulk band structure, the topological edge states of the 2D TCI phase also show interesting phenomena.
 As shown in Figs.~\ref{fig5}(a) and \ref{fig5}(b), the gapless edge states in the molecular-zigzag terminated TCI are robust against the balanced gain and loss if $\gamma<|t_{1}-t_{0}|$.
 However, the Dirac point of the edge states splits into two exceptional points connected by flat bands.
-Meanwhile, the eigenvalues of edge states have finite imaginary parts but the bulk spectrum keeps real.
+Meanwhile, the eigenvalues of edge states have finite imaginary parts although the bulk spectrum is real.
 The imaginary part of edge spectrum increases as $\gamma$ increases, as displayed in Fig.~\ref{fig5}(b).
 When $\gamma>|t_1-t_0|$, the edge states are mixed with the bulk states as the bulk gap closes.
-The spectrum of the bulk states also has an imaginary part, whose magnitude is smaller than that of edge states, as depicted in Fig.~\ref{fig5}(c) .
+The energy spectrum of the bulk states also has an imaginary part, whose magnitude is smaller than that of edge states, as depicted in Fig.~\ref{fig5}(c) .

-The non-Hermitian effects on the edge states of the armchair-terminated TCI are even more striking.
+The non-Hermitian effect on the edge states of the armchair-terminated TCI is even more striking.
 In the absence of gain and loss, the edge states are gapped owing to the mirror symmetry $M_y$ breaking.
-By turning on $\gamma$, the edge gap decreases with the increase of $\gamma$, as shown in Fig.~\ref{fig6}(a).
+Turning on the gain and loss, the edge gap decreases with the increase of $\gamma$ but both the edge and the bulk energy spectra keep real, as shown in Fig.~\ref{fig6}(a).
 The edge gap is eventually closed and a non-Hermiticity induced Dirac point is formed when $\gamma$ is large enough, as depicted in Fig.~\ref{fig6}(b).
 As $\gamma$ is further increased, the formed Dirac point splits into two separated exceptional points [ see Fig.~\ref{fig6}(c) ].
-In addition, as shown in Fig.~\ref{fig6}(c), the real part of edge spectrum shows a flat band and the imaginary part is finite within the range of flat band.
+In addition, as shown in Fig.~\ref{fig6}(c), the real part of edge spectrum shows a flat band and the imaginary part is finite within the range of the flat band.